Asón-Agüera: Municipalities

 At the start of 2018, the total population of the region (according to the INE) was 15,087 inhabitants (see table).
 The three most populated centers are: Ampuero (4,219), Ramales de Victoria (2,881) and Guriezo (2,347).
 Lesser populated places are: Valle de Villaverde (286) Arredondo (470) and Rasines (952).

 Geography

-Asón Valley is known for its rugged solid limestone, which house inside caving extraordinary wealth and ancient forests of beech, oak and holm undoubtedly the most notable in the eastern part of Cantabria.
+Asón Valley is known for its rugged solid limestone, which house inside caving wealth and ancient forests of beech, oak and holm are the most notable in the eastern part of Cantabria.

 Soba Valley is crossed by the Gandara River, a tributary of the Assos River.
 Historical and municipal limits of Soba exceed those of geographically understood valley, and also include the headwaters of the Asón, the right bank of the valley of the river Miera (Valdició village in the municipality of Soba) and the left bank of the valley of the river Calera, bordering with the province of Vizcaya.